Certified Public Accountant

 - Acceptable experience shall include employment in industry, government, academia or public practice

-- No fewer than 2000 hours of experience (earned in no less than one year or more than three years).
-Experience must be earned within the ten (10) years immediately preceding the application for certification
+- For candidates with 150 hours of education, no fewer than 2,000 hours of experience (earned in no less than one year or more than three years) will be accepted.
+For candidates with 120 hours of education, no fewer than 4,000 hours of experience (earned in no less than two years or more than six years) will be accepted.
+Experience must be earned within the ten (10) years immediately preceding the application for certification.

 Fees